Review the ordinances currently in effect for Shippensburg Borough.

 The Borough of Shippensburg requires all rental units to be licensed annually and inspected every three years.

-The purpose of the Borough of Shippensburgs zoning ordinance is to protect and promote safety, and to guide uses of land and structures, type and location of streets, public grounds and other facilities.
-It can be found in the Code of the Borough of Shippensburg Chapter 150.
+The purpose of the Borough of Shippensburg's zoning ordinance is to protect and promote safety, and to guide uses of land and structures, type and location of streets, public grounds and other facilities.

-Shippensburg Borough consists of ten zoning districts: Residential Low density (R-1), Residential Medium density (R-2), Residential Medium/High density (R-3), Residential High density (R-4), Commercial (C-1), Neighborhood Commercial (N-C), Light Manufacturing (M-1), Heavy Manufacturing (M-2), Institutional (I-1), and Open Space (O-S)
+Shippensburg Borough consists of ten zoning districts: Residential Low density (R-1), Residential Medium density (R-2), Residential Medium/High density (R-3), Residential High density (R-4), Commercial (C-1), Neighborhood Commercial (N-C), Light Manufacturing (M-1), Heavy Manufacturing (M-2), Institutional (I-1), and Open Space (O-S), Transitional Commericial (T-C)

 Shippensburg Borough has a nuisance ordinance which prohibits certain conditions within the Borough.
 A nuisance is defined as any condition or use of premises or of building exteriors which is a safety hazard or is detrimental to the property of others or which causes a loss in the value of other property in the neighborhood.
 Some examples are: